-Thirteen experts were nominated for Working Group II, which was chaired by Dr. Haukur Johannesson, geologist and president of the Iceland Touring Association.
+Thirteen experts were nominated for Working Group II, which was chaired by Dr. Haukur Jóhannesson, geologist and President of the Iceland Touring Association.
 This working group evaluated the impact on outdoor life and activity.
-They recognized three main classes: (1) Recreation; (2) Fishing and hunting and (3) Grazing and other land use, and divided them into sub-classes.
-The value of each class was described an analysed but no score assigned to the value of the classes.
-The impact of the proposed power development was on the other hand evaluated using an analytical hierarchical process similar to the work of working group I. An evaluation matrix was defined (table 2) and the impact assessed for the sub-classes and assigned to them a scoring number on a non-linear five point scale from positive to negative impact.
-The scale selected was: +3= positive impact; 0=no impact; -1 small; -3 significant and -5 for major negative impact.
-The scoring of the sub-classes and then the classes were weighted according to the numbers shown in table 2 to reach a final score for the impact of the proposed projects on the premises of working group II.
+They recognized three main classes: (1) Recreation, (2) Fishing and hunting, and (3) Grazing and other land use, and divided them into sub-classes.
+The value of each class was described and analyzed but no score assigned to the value of the classes.
+The impact of the proposed power development was on the other hand evaluated using an analytical hierarchical process similar to the work of Working group I. An evaluation matrix was defined (table 2) and the impact assessed for the sub-classes, and a scoring number assigned to them on a non-linear five point scale from positive to negative impact.
+The scale selected was: +3= positive impact; 0=no impact; -1 small; -3 significant, and -5 for major negative impact.
+The scoring of the sub-classes and then the classes were weighted according to the numbers shown in Table 2 to reach a final score for the impact of the proposed projects on the premises of Working group II.